 Multiple metrics could be used as indicators for the PMF: acquisition, activation, retention, churn, and referral - all essential parts of the puzzle.
 But there is a much faster way to measure your product's fit with a simple yet effective survey.

 It is a qualitative survey collected from the business customers, asking a simple question to determine how important/ irreplaceable your product feels to your users.
 It's also known as the Sean Ellis test.

-While working as a consultant for developing start-ups, Ellis also known as the creator of "Growth Hacking", came up with a survey format that soon became industry standard.
+While working as a consultant for developing start-ups, Ellis, the creator of "Growth Hacking", came up with a survey format that soon became the industry standard.